maxiim3/maxiim3/README.md

-I am a Front End Developer from France
+I am a Front End Software Engineer from France

 In a few Words...
 - 👨‍💻 Javascript/Typescript, React/Next, Vue/Nuxt, MongoDB/SQL, All kinds of CSS pradigms and libraries, (Do I need to mention HTML ?)